Fleischmaki/Minotaur/README.md

 To perform a test using the config file test/conf_name.conf.json run `python3 Minotaur --t conf_name outdir` For more info on config files check [config.md](./config.md) and the example config files provided.

+### Filter accepted seed files
+Running `python3 Minotaur --c seed_dir outfile {sat,unsat}` will recursively search for compatible smtfiles for sat/unsat seed generation (=> unsafe/safe programs).
+Compatible files will be written to outfile.
+Files can then be collected, e.g. with `mkdir safe_seeds && for f in $(cat outfile); do cp seed_dir/"$f" safe_seeds; done`.

 ### Generate a single maze
 `python3 Minotaur --g {local,container} outdir params...` or ./Minotaur/scripts/generate.sh -o outdir [params...].
 For parameter options see [params.md](./params.md)

 ### Minimize a maze
-Run `python3 Minotaur --m report seed-dir out-dir {local,container}`, where 'report' the line of the summary.csv file from testing
+Run `python3 Minotaur --m report seed-dir out-dir {local,container}`, where 'report' the line of the summary.csv file from testing.
-Alternatively, first generate the maze and then run `python3 Minotaur --m maze.c seed-dir out-dir timeout {container,local} {fn,fp,er,...} tool [variant] [params]`
+Alternatively, first generate the maze and then run `python3 Minotaur --m maze.c seed-dir out-dir timeout {container,local} {fn,fp,er,...} tool [variant] [params]`.

 ### Recreate an experiment
-Before recreating experiments, build the necessary experiments with ./Minotaur/scripts/build_experiment_dockers.sh To run an experiment run `python3 Minotaur --e experiment_name outdir`.
+Before recreating experiments, build the necessary experiments with `./Minotaur/scripts/build_experiment_dockers.sh`.
+To run an experiment run `python3 Minotaur --e experiment_name outdir`.
 Experiment configurations are stored in the [experiments](Minotaur/experiments) folder.

+### Logging
+For all tools the logging level can be set via --LEVEL with LEVEL being one of E(rror), W(arning), I(nfo) or D(ebug).
+E.g. `python3 --t --D conf outdir` runs tests with log-level `DEBUG`.

 ## Bugs found by Minotaur
 ### Soundness Bugs